What is a Mortgage Recast? Lower Your Monthly Payments

 Once you have a certain amount in hand, you will be ready to go ahead.
 The process of recasting a mortgage takes between 45 to 60 days to complete.
 So, here is the process:

-- Contact Your Lender- The first step when you plan to recast a mortgage is to contact a reliable lender.
+- Contact Your Lender- The first step when you plan to recast a mortgage is to contact a mortgage brokerage.
 Here, you need to get important details about your mortgage recast requirements and criteria.

 - Review Eligibility and Guidelines- Check the eligibility guidelines to ensure you fit the bill.
 For example, any government-backed loans cannot be recast.

 - Payment- Calculate the payment you want to pay towards the mortgage.
-The amount can vary from one lender to the other, but it has to be a minimum of $10,000.
+The amount can vary from one lender to the other, but it has to be a minimum amount required by your loan provider.

 - Calculate Principal- Subtract the lump sum with the outstanding mortgage and find your new balance.

-- Find Your New Lender-Calculated Loan Amount- Once you have made the payment and filled in the paperwork, you’ll receive a notification of your new monthly payment.
+- Review Your Updated Loan Terms- Once you have made the payment and filled in the paperwork, you’ll receive a notification of your new monthly payment.
 This can take a few months.
 So, continue making your regular payments till it is approved.

 Recasting can be an effective way to lower mortgage costs, especially when you're also considering new construction.
 Learn more about how much it costs to build a house.